 Apple Motion is a macOS-only tool used for motion graphics, titling for video and film production, 2D and 3D compositing, and visual effects.
 It’s a good choice for Final Cut Pro users, as it’s closely intertwined with it, and has a similar interface.
 Most importantly, you can use Apple Motion to create templates and themes (ie. titles, transitions and effects) for use in Final Cut Pro.

-Beyond that, Mac users in general will find that that this tool is, as you’d expect, beautifully optimised for Apple equipment, making playback of your clips smooth and seamless.
+This tool is, as you’d expect, beautifully optimised for Apple equipment, making playback of your clips smooth and seamless.
 Plus, thrillingly, you can see realtime previews of animations, rather than waiting for them to be rendered.

 Overall, though, Apple Motion is certainly not as fully featured as After Effects, especially when it comes to motion graphics or creating advanced effects.
 And indeed, it’s quite limited generally; for example, you’re restricted to only one timeline per project.
 However, there’s a lot you can do with Apple Motion, from crafting a title sequence to creating 360° projects, and there’s a wonderfully extensive library of prepared animation elements.